ncatlab/nlab-content/pages/9/4/7/9/9749/content.md

 * [[Kirk Sturtz]], _Categorical Probability Theory_, $[$[arXiv:1406.6030](http://arxiv.org/abs/1406.6030)$]$

 views probability measures via double dualization, restricted to weakly averaging affine maps.
-A more satisfactory description of the [[Giry monad]] arises from recognizing the need for viewing them as weakly-averaging linear maps, obtained by double dualizing into $\mathbb{R}_{\infty}$, which then yields the characterization of $G$-algebras summarized in [[Giry monad#algebras_over_the_giry_monad|above]]. ( The commentary by Lawvere emphasizes this double dualization aspect.)
+A more satisfactory description of the [[Giry monad]] arises from recognizing the need for viewing them as weakly-averaging linear maps, obtained by double dualizing into $\mathbb{R}_{\infty}$, which then yields the characterization of $G$-algebras summarized above.
 These ideas originally appeared as

 * {#Sturtz25}[[Kirk Sturtz]], _Deriving the Giry algebras on standard Borel spaces using $\mathbb{R}_{\infty}$-generalized points_,  $[$[arXiv:2409.14861](https://arxiv.org/abs/2409.14861)$]$